generateNscore/html4quiz/README.md

 # quizhtml

-Python package to generate question sheets in HTML files which can be distributed over the network and to score answer in text files submitted by students
+A package that generates question papers as HTML files to be distributed over the network and grades the answers in text files submitted by students.
 <strong>What is it?</strong>

 generateNscore is a Python package that provides as many personalized question sheets in HTML files as you want.
 It aims to be one of fundamental teaching tools.